Welcome!

 What is the cap rate?

 Next, determine your cost basis, which is known as the cap rate (capitalization rate).
-Make sure to include your initial investment in sales price and closing costs and upkeep, such as common charges, maintenance, and property taxes.
+Include your initial investment in sales price, closing costs, and upkeep, such as common charges, maintenance, and property taxes.

-To calculate the cap rate, start calculating your Net Operating Income (NOI) and subtracting your Operating Expenses.
+To calculate the cap rate, calculate your Net Operating Income (NOI) and subtract your Operating Expenses.

-Once you have your NOI, divide the property’s price onto it.
+Once you have your NOI, divide the property’s price by it.

 What is the rental yield?